Saccharin

 Saccharin, also called saccharine, benzosulfimide, or E954, or used in saccharin sodium or saccharin calcium forms, is a non-nutritive artificial sweetener.
 Saccharin is a sultam that is about 500 times sweeter than sucrose, but has a bitter or metallic aftertaste, especially at high concentrations.
 It is used to sweeten products, such as drinks, candies, baked goods, tobacco products, excipients, and for masking the bitter taste of some medicines.
 It appears as white crystals and is odorless.

 Etymology

 Saccharin derives its name from the word "saccharine", meaning "sugary".
-The word saccharine is used figuratively, often in a derogative sense, to describe something "unpleasantly over-polite" or "overly sweet".
-Both words are derived from the Greek word σάκχαρον (sakkharon) meaning "gravel".
+Both words are derived from the Greek word σάκχαρον (sákkharon) meaning "gravel".
 Similarly, saccharose is an obsolete name for sucrose (table sugar).